 I have been doing the Watercolor for Card Markers course from Online Card Classes.
-I particularly enjoyed the videos on using watercolor markers to colour in stamped images, a technique called no-line stamping.
+I particularly enjoyed the videos on using watercolor markers to colour in stamped images, a technique called no-line watercolour stamping.
 Whilst I have painted stamped images, using permanent ink for the outlines, the no-line technique uses water based ink for the stamping too.
 Ideally the lines are supposed to blend into the painting so you end up with a nice lineless, watercoloured effect.
 In other words the finished result doesn’t look so much like a stamped image as usual.

 When I first tried this technique on some 160gsm hot pressed (smooth) watercolour card, but I like to use quite a lot of water when painting and the card was not really taking it well.

-I abandoned that card and swapped to my trusty 300gsm Bockingford NOT card.
+So I abandoned that card and swapped to my trusty 300gsm Bockingford NOT card.

-I used the bear (and a random lion) from the adorable Carnival Cupcakes set by Mama Elephant.
+For my experiment, I used the bear (and a random lion) from the adorable Carnival Cupcakes set by Mama Elephant.
 I used Pumice Stone and Antique Linen Distress Inks for the actual stamping as these the two lightest ones I have (and were recommended in the course).

 The outlines were quite strong, which meant I could easily see where I was colouring.
 But they were still very visible at the end of the painting stage.
 The results are not too bad, but look messy to me.